Algarra/2022portfolio/README.md

 # Daniel Algarra Navarro

-> Short blurb about your project idea.
+> This project is made to allow anyone to know more about me and my work history.
-> One or two paragraphs about your project and what it does.
+> I hope it helps you get to know me a little more.

 ---